 The next position I was promoted to was called the Dispatch Operations.
 It consisted of receiving customer calls and trying to service the calculators over the phone without assigning a technician to the customer.
 The job also applied technical support directly to the technician -- if my assistance was needed -- and they could contact me directly while they were on the job.

 My current position today is as the Factory Service Manager and it entails the coordination of all service repairs and customer support in the United States.
-I manage all issues concerning the pre-owned product as well as quality assurance of all new and incoming product Monroe produces.
+I manage all issues concerning the pre-owned product, as well as quality assurance of all new and incoming product that Monroe produces.

 What about the company made you want to stay for so long?

 The way the company treated their employees and the daily challenges that were there to be solved.
 I built up a vast amount of knowledge over the years of our product lines and their workings.
 As a result of the experience and training I received over the years, I progressed to several different positions, which are outlined above.

 The many friendships I made over the years and the respect in the industry I had gained made me feel right at home with this company.
 We weren't just co-workers; we were family.

 What steps do you think the company can take to continue to grow and expand in the future?

 We have to keep our current customer base and focus on our core competencies.
 We need to continue to gain market share from our competitors, leveraging our product line and experience.
 If you’re crunching numbers all day long, a calculator can do the work faster and more comfortably than a computer.
 The UltimateX comes loaded with features and the keyswitch technology makes for easy and quick access.
 The calculator will beat out the computer every time in this regard.
 There is still a huge market for the printing calculator.

 What are your personal plans for the future?